Sometimes, you’re just not feeling it. You feel stuck. And you’re wondering how to get out of a rut.

 Why add to the rut when you’re feeling down?
 It’s so easy to do, we don’t even think about it.
 Pay attention to the dialogue in your head.
 Is it berating you for not being able to do more?
 If so, silence it.
 Give yourself a break and a pat on the back.

 While it may seem silly to celebrate the little tasks that are normally done with ease—it’s not.
 Many of us have an internal expectation that we should be able to proceed we normally would, regardless of the rut.

 When someone breaks a leg, the simple task of walking across the room becomes challenging.
-When your spirit is broken, why would a similar simple task be any different?
+If your spirit is broken, why would a similar simple task be any different?
 When your mind is overwhelmed with fear, it’s completely understandable the smallest step towards that fear causes you to balk.

 Give yourself credit for doing the little things during these times.
 Perhaps you finally replied to that email you’ve been putting off.
 Or maybe you said no to something you didn’t want to do.
 Or you managed to write one paragraph of the assignment you needed to do.

 When you respect your limits and give yourself credit during a difficult time, it will only help you gain strength.
 Reducing the judgment and negative self-talk that easily infiltrates the mind, and replacing them with understanding will only help you move forward.